Try our free symptom checker

 Always check to make sure N95 masks are maintaining a proper seal and have not become deformed by repeated use.
 A regular face mask is an acceptable alternative until more are available.

-- Never reuse if it has blood or other bodily fluids from a patient.
+• Never reuse it if it has blood or other bodily fluids from a patient.

 Recommendations for EMS workers

-Emergency Medical Service (EMS) workers may be required to answer calls for those confirmed or suspected—persons under investigation (PUIs)—to be infected with COVID-19.
+Emergency Medical Service (EMS) workers may be required to respond to calls for those confirmed or suspected—persons under investigation (PUIs)—data to be infected with COVID-19, and to stay updated with the latest news and data related to the situation.

 Before addressing potential symptoms of coronavirus, EMS workers should follow standard protocols for anyone with possible life-threatening issues.
 When appropriate, callers should be screened for COVID-19 symptoms and risk factors.
-EMS clinicians should notify the facility in advance about a possible PUI for COVID-19.
+EMS clinicians should promptly communicate with the facility in advance about any pertinent news regarding a potential PUI for COVID-19, ensuring efficient coordination of data, information, and services.

 If a potential coronavirus infection is suspected:

-- The CDC says that no one who has had contact with a possible COVID-19 patient should be in the transport vehicles.
+• The CDC says that no one who has had contact with a possible COVID-19 patient should be in transport vehicles.
 If anyone does ride with them, they should wear a face mask.

 Coping with stress